stenzek/duckstation/README.md

 ## Latest News

+- 2020/09/30: CPU overclocking is now supported.
+Use with caution as it will break games and increase system requirements.
+It can be set globally or per-game.
 - 2020/09/25: Cheat support added for libretro core.
 - 2020/09/23: Game covers added to Qt frontend (see [Adding Game Covers](https://github.com/stenzek/duckstation/wiki/Adding-Game-Covers)).
 - 2020/09/19: Memory card importer/editor added to Qt frontend.